krenzlin/pip-presentation/README.md

 `virtualenv` virtual environment
 - encapsulated from your default Python installation
 - only install necessary packages
-- mix different package or python versions
+- mix different package or python versions and keep them separated
 - create test environments
+- no need for sudo